lee-lindley/PdfGen/README.md

 block string.
 You must provide positional bind placeholders for EXECUTE IMMEDIATE (:var1, :var2, :var3) in the PL/SQL block strings you add to page_procs.
-This solves a nagging problem with quoting as well as eliminating a potential vector for sql injection.
+This solves a nagging problem with quoting as well as eliminating a potential vector for sql injection that the page break column values introduce over the original design of *as_pdf3* page procs.

 Example: